-The Austin Game Conference (AGC) presented by Intel, takes place September 21-22, 2017 at the Austin Convention Center.
+The Austin Game Conference (AGC) presented by Intel, took place September 21-22, 2017 at the Austin Convention Center.
 AGC provides critical insight into online games development with more than 100 speakers across 7 conference tracks: Design, Technical, Production, Virtual Reality / Augmented Reality, Audience Development, Audio and Business.
-Keynotes include: John Hanke, CEO and Founder, Niantic, Inc., developer of Pokémon GO and 35-year game industry vet Richard Hilleman, Director, PMT, Amazon Games.
-Plus, we’ll once again host the Intel Indie Dev Showcase.
-This year, we’re also pleased to launch AGC Connect, our business meeting and personal scheduler app.
-If you are already registered then please click here to create your own personal schedule or schedule meetings with fellow attendees.
+Keynotes included: John Hanke, CEO and Founder, Niantic, Inc., developer of Pokémon GO and 35-year game industry vet Richard Hilleman, Director, PMT, Amazon Games.
+Plus, we once again hosted the Intel Indie Dev Showcase.
+For a pdf version of the print program click here (7mb pdf file).

 In the past year since the launch of Pokémon Go, Facebook, Google, Apple, and Snapchat have all started talking about Augmented Realty.
 And yet many people are still not sure what ‘AR’ is and there is debate about whether it is relevant to gamers in the near term.